 Anadarko Petroleum Corp.
-(APC) won dismissal of some claims against it in a $25 billion environmental lawsuit brought by the U.S. and creditors of bankrupt Tronox Inc.
+(APC:US) won dismissal of some claims against it in a $25 billion environmental lawsuit brought by the U.S. and creditors of bankrupt Tronox Inc.

 U.S. Bankruptcy Judge Allan Gropper granted a request from The Woodlands, Texas-based Anadarko to limit so-called fraudulent transfer claims to its wholly-owned Kerr-McGee unit.
 Such claims seek to recover money transferred out of a company prior to a bankruptcy and imply an intent to defraud creditors.
 Kerr-McGee put its liabilities into Tronox and sold good assets to Anadarko.